-Here’s the answer: Unlike unicorns, but almost as rare, there are no-interest student loans available.
+Here’s the answer: Unlike unicorns, but almost as rare, there are low interest and no interest student loans available.
 Usually offered by nonprofit organizations and private companies, they’re sometimes lumped in with college scholarships and college grants, and they can be highly regionalized by state or locality.
 Talk with your parents about organizations they may belong to, like religious groups or their college fraternity or sorority, and research each of them online for more information about your specific profile and need.
 Some of these might be of interest:

 Remember, a subsidized student loan, that you could be eligible for through your FAFSA (Free Application for Federal Student Aid) application, means you do not pay on the interest of the loan while you are still in school.
 The government subsidizes, or takes care of that money, while you’re a student.
 Yes, you will accrue interest on the loan, but you’ll only be responsible for that interest after graduation.